-- 6.2The appeal site (see Fig.1) is part of the complex of valleys lying to the east of the village of Sledmere.
-These dales are of both geological and biological interest comprising a fine system of deeply incised dry valleys in the chalk karst of the Yorkshire Wolds. - 6.3The site's steep valley slope topography (Figs. 2 & 3) is typical of the Yorkshire Wolds' chalk landscape and extensive views are available from the site across undulating countryside and along the dale (Fig. 4).
-We think that this complies precisely with the description of the open character of down given in MME (2002, paragraph 68, footnote 10). - 6.4The site is an SSSI (1989) (see Fig.3).
-The citation describes it as "two disjunct areas of unimproved chalk grassland situated in the dry valley complex to the east of Sledmere in the Yorkshire Wolds.
-The site is important as one of the best remaining examples of species\rich chalk grassland of a type which is particularly scarce on the northern Chalk of North Humberside."
+- 6.2The appeal site (see Fig.1) is the western part of a dry valley running west from the village of Fimber. - 6.3The site's steep valley slope topography is typical of the Yorkshire Wolds' chalk landscape and extensive views are available from the site across undulating countryside and along the dale (Figs.2 & 3).
+We think that this complies precisely with the description of the open character of down given in MME (2002, paragraph 68, footnote 10).